Efficient Vehicles & Behavior

 Electric School Bus Goal

-Atlanta does not have an electric school bus goal.
+Neither the City of Atlanta nor the local school district have set an electric school bus goal.

 Vehicle Purchase Incentives